Kruithne/Akkoro/README.md

 | SetDelay | delay `number` | Set the interval delay.
 | SetFunction | callback `function` | Set the callback function. |

-The next example will demonstrate usage of the `Timer` function, as well as usage of the reference returned from the function.
+The next example will demonstrate the `Timer` function, as well as usage of the reference returned from the function.
 It's useful to remember that all three functions (`Timer`, `After`, and `Every`) return a reference, not just `Timer` as shown in the example.

 ```Lua
 local myTimer = Timer(5000, function()